zeus1292/Weekly_Digest/replit.md

-# ResearchLens - Academic Paper Discovery Platform
+# TechLens - Technology Trends Discovery Platform

 ## Overview

-ResearchLens is a web application that helps researchers stay current with academic literature by generating personalized weekly digests of recent papers from arXiv.
-The application leverages AI-powered summarization to provide structured, digestible insights from the latest research publications in various academic domains.
+TechLens is a web application that helps technology professionals stay current with the latest trends by generating personalized weekly digests combining recent research papers from arXiv with cutting-edge industry insights from TechCrunch.
+The application leverages AI-powered summarization to provide structured, digestible insights from both academic research and industry developments in various technology domains.

 ## User Preferences